Corporate reconstruction concession

 If the corporate reconstruction results in a transfer of motor vehicles, you apply for this concession by writing to us either before or after you lodge your application to transfer the vehicle’s registration with VicRoads.
 You do not need to complete any particular form.

-If you apply for the corporate reconstruction concession after transferring the vehicle’s registration and paying motor vehicle duty, we reassess the motor vehicle duty on the transfer, and refund duty paid.
+If you apply for the corporate reconstruction concession after transferring the vehicle’s registration and paying motor vehicle duty, we reassess the motor vehicle duty on the transfer and refund the duty paid.

 Documents required

-• A diagram of the structure of the corporate group before and after the eligible transaction, showing the ownership structure and percentage holding of entities within the group.
+- a diagram of the structure of the corporate group before and after the eligible transaction, showing the ownership structure and percentage holdings

-• ASIC extracts, or the foreign equivalent if the corporation is registered overseas, for all companies in the corporate group.
+- Australian Securities and Investments Commission (ASIC) extracts, or the foreign equivalent if the corporation is registered overseas, for all companies in the corporate group

-• Evidence of the value of the property (this usually requires a valuation from a certified practising valuer who is a member of the API or by a member of the REIV with sworn valuer accreditation).
+- evidence of the value of the property (this usually requires a valuation from a certified practising valuer who is a member of the Australian Property Institute (API) or by a member of the Real Estate Institute of Victoria (REIV) with sworn valuer accreditation).

-You should lodge your application as part of lodging the relevant transfer document for assessment via Duties Online.
+You should lodge your application when you lodge the relevant transfer document for assessment via Duties Online.

 Reassessment